 Note: Keras is running on top of TensorFlow, and both together provide a high-level APIs to make a more user-friendly framework.
 For the rest of the document TensorFlow and Keras frameworks are considered as one entity noted TensorFlow/Keras.

-AI/ML Libraries

 AI/ML frameworks can be completed and enriched with libraries, for example to provide optimization and compression tools such as:

-NNC detailed clause §6.5.7
+NNC : clause §6.5.7

 AI Model Efficiency ToolKit (AIMET) clause §6.6.

 Both libraries support TensorFlow/Keras and PyTorch environments.

-Framework selection criteria

-The selection can be done on different criteria, for example:

-Popularity / widely used.

-the framework is often referenced in scientific papers and as such is recognized as an efficient and easy-to-use framework.

-the framework is widely used in industry.

-Libraries and tools available (compression, quantization,…)

-Pruning, quantizing, entropy coding are provided through internal or external libraries.

-Hardware accelerator support

-The framework shall provide a set of HW acceleration APIs to access GPU, TPU, etc …

-Supported models.

-The framework can rely on a large variety of models.

-Popular models as listed in doc ?? are available from the framework.

-Langage

-What is the framework language?
-Python, others?

-Supported format.

-Which format does the framework support?

-Does it support ONNX?
-NNEF?
-Both of them?
-And does it provide some conversion facilities?

-Split function

-Does the framework provide some split APIs?

-Mobile or on-device version.

-Is there a mobile version of the framework?
-For mobile, on-device or edge devices?

-Detailed framework characteristics

-Framework popularity
+7.X.1 Framework popularity

 PyTorch and Tensorflow/Keras are the two major and most popular frameworks for Deep Learning.

 PyTorch appears significantly more in academics as shown in the next graph [4]